 When people think of religion, they very seldom link the topic with science.
 Some even consider these subjects to be polar opposites.
 Those who profess to be Christian often have no problem believing many of the popular constructs of science.
 Many theories have been proven—tested—and are considered laws of science and physics.

-These proven disciplines of science have caused many of the world's Christians to assume that evolution is also true.
-In an effort to “sound” Christian, Creation is fused with evolution to create a hybrid theory.
+These proven disciplines of science have caused many of the world’s Christians to assume that evolution is also true.
 Therefore, many of these same people believe all, or part, of the evolutionary theory.
 But these concepts are not biblical—nor are they scientific!
 Seeing this, many are confused.

 Much of the basis of this thinking can be traced to the modern education system.
 Decades ago, a belief in God was not accompanied by ridicule and scorn.
-However, today, even insinuating that a Being had any part in designing the universe, and life within it, is met with fiery debate!
+Today, however, even insinuating that a Being had any part in designing the universe, and life within it, is met with fiery debate!

 People have been indoctrinated with the theory of evolution from a very early age.
 Notice the official policy of the National Science Teachers Association: “There is no longer a debate among scientists over whether evolution has taken place.”
 Evolution is assumed to be true and taught as such.
-(To learn more about the theory of evolution, and the shaky pillars upon which it stands, read our brochure Evolution – Facts, Fallacies and Implications.
-It deconstructs this widely believed theory and shows what many disciplines of science actually prove!
+(To learn more about the theory of evolution, and the shaky pillars upon which it stands, read our seven-part article series Evolution Exposed: Deconstructing False Science – Part 1.
+It dismantles this widely believed theory and shows what many disciplines of science actually prove!
 The full topic is too vast for this short article.)